DyversHands/www.DyversHands.com/_pages/index.md

 ### Mailing List

-To stay updated on the latest news, including the official public release date of our first three ***Tableau Games*** playsets and announcements about future Kickstarter campaigns, be sure to sign up for our [Tableau Games Announcements Mailing List](/Subscrive).
+To stay updated on the latest news, including announcements about future products and Kickstarter campaigns, sign up for our [Tableau Games Announcements Mailing List](/Subscribe).
 You'll be the first to know about exciting developments, promotions, and more.